➡️Jump to Recipe⬅️

 - nightshades (tomato, potato, eggplant)

-There is life beyond eggs for breakfast.
+I have good news for you: There is life beyond eggs for breakfast.

 I developed this undeniably tasty and nutrient-dense breakfast hash for this very purpose.
-My eggless hash is easy to make and keeps for days of tasty leftovers.
+My eggless breakfast hash is easy to make and keeps for days of tasty leftovers.
 Autoimmune plan approved!